ecomplus/client/README.md

 **By default the sort is views, the products with more views will appear first than the others**

-If you don't want to sort by views, sales or prices, you can pass a sort object **but you have to follow the Elastic Search documentation**
+If you don't want to sort by views, sales or prices, you can pass a sort object **but you have to follow the Elasticsearch documentation**

 #### Example of sort object
 ```javascript